Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_alejandro.md

 Something I learned: I've played a good number of video games myself, but I've never delved into the ones you're analyzing here, so I learned a lot about the structure of these intensive world-building games!
 I've never thought about how much written material there is in your standard RPG, but I'm looking forward to seeing your analysis.

+## Misha's Feedback

+**One thing that was done well:** You have some really great coding in your project already, stuff that's way above my paygrade!
+Great start at considering your linguistic research questions

+**One avenue for improvement or suggestion:** I'd be interested in seeing more about how you operationalize your variables for pragmatics and discourse

+**One thing I learned:** I'd never thought of it that way, but it makes sense that video game dialogue is going to break gricean maxims